Darkrider0007/Darkrider0007/README.md

 ### Hi there 👋
 ### Hello I am Rohan Gope.

+### About Me :
+● I am pursuing B.Tech in Information Technology.

 <!--
 **Darkrider0007/Darkrider0007** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.